rohanshakya1316/JavaScript-Mini-Projects/README.md

 15. Image Gallery Rotating Simulation --> Images are rotating in the gallery.

 16. Recipe Book --> Using the API connected to Foodista, generated the dynamic list of recipes fetching data from the API.

+17. Realtime Character Counter --> Counts the character from the textarea showing the remaining and total character counts using the `keyup` event of JavaScript.